 Managing your home

-If you or a loved one are disabled, home adaptations can make life easier both now and later on.
+If you or a family member have a disability, home adaptations such as equipment can make life easier both now and later on.

 If your home needs a lot of work, you may be able to apply for a Disabled Facilities Grant.
 Find more information on these and apply directly on the GOV website here.